celestiaorg/docs/docs/nodes/consensus-full-node.md

-# Setting Up A Celestia Validator Node
+# Setting Up A Celestia Consensus Full Node

-Validator nodes allow you to participate in consensus in the Celestia network.
+Consensus Full Nodes allow you to sync blockchain history in the Celestia Consensus Layer.

 ## Hardware Requirements

-The following hardware minimum requirements are recommended for running the validator node:
+The following hardware minimum requirements are recommended for running the Consensus Full Node:

 * Memory: 8 GB RAM
 * CPU: Quad-Core
 * Disk: 250 GB SSD Storage
 * Bandwidth: 1 Gbps for Download/100 Mbps for Upload

-## Setting Up Your Validator Node
+## Setting Up Your Consensus Full Node

 The following tutorial is done on an Ubuntu Linux 20.04 (LTS) x64 instance machine.